TinyMLaas/TinyMLaaS/README.md

 docker compose up -f docker-compose-with-brdige.yml -d
 ```

+Note that requires the [Sysbox runtime](https://github.com/nestybox/sysbox) to be installed and running, as the bridge uses this module.

 ### Running individual parts of the project

 See instructions in respective repositories for frontend, backend and